omni-network/omni/docs/site/docs/develop/introduction.md

 :::info Omni is a Cross-Chain Messaging Protocol

 Omni is a cross-chain messaging protocol that allows contracts to send and receive messages across different chains.
 It is a simple and secure way to interact with contracts on other chains.
-That means you can call a contract on another chain as if it were on the same chain, and you can receive messages from other chains as if they were sent from the same chain.

-However, Omni is not a bridge.
-If you need to move assets between chains, you will need to use a bridge or implement your own bridge (with a transfer token proxy and liquidity for source and destination rollups).
+However, Omni is not a bridge for canonical or native tokens.
+If you need to move assets between chains, you will need to implement your own bridge (with a transfer token proxy and liquidity for source and destination rollups) or use an existing bridge.

 :::